-To avoid an “oops baby,” I began tracking my ovulation immediately with the app Ovuline.
+To avoid an “oops baby,” I began tracking my ovulation immediately.
 We made it to July, and through the weddings and other random events I hadn’t wanted to miss out on, and then my husband was ready to start trying.
 I’m not saying that I wasn’t ready; I was.
 I was just also beginning to feel an overwhelming sense of sadness.
-My son, Fischer, had been my everything for the past two years, I’d never felt so complete.
+My son, Fischer, had been my everything for the past two years, and I’d never felt so complete.
 But this is what we had planned, right?
-If I got pregnant in July, the kids would be as close to our 2.5 year age difference as possible.
+If I got pregnant in July, the kids would be as close to our 2-1/2 year age difference as possible.

 My husband didn’t understand why I was hesitant.
 I told him I would like to wait until August.
 I thought I would be ready by then.
-Not to mention that I knew I was going to be out of town during the time I was supposed to ovulate, so I thought I had the perfect sabotage.
+Not to mention that I knew I would be out of town during the time I was supposed to ovulate, so I thought I had the perfect sabotage.

-‘THOUGHT’ being the keyword, folks.
+‘THOUGHT’ is the keyword, folks.
 We did the deed on July 3rd, the day before I left, and one week later, I KNEW.
 Through a series of interesting ailments throughout my life and struggling with an autoimmune disorder that frequently strikes with a vengeance, I am particularly aware of the goings-on inside my body.
 So I just knew.
 Two weeks later, I saw the first of multiple pregnancy tests (only 4 this time! last time, it was 9!).
 My husband was shocked, but should he have been?
 Probably not.